+1 During the coursework phase, courses must be taken for a total of at least 12 ECTS credits.

+2 A course shall earn either 4 or 6 ECTS credits.

+3 The Programme Regulations shall define the number and scope of the courses.

+1 The Supervisor shall define which courses need to be taken in addition to the compulsory courses for the programme in consultation with the Ph.D. student.

+1 Courses taken and passed at other universities, the methodology school of the University of St.Gallen or comparable institutions may in principle count as credits.

+2 The Programme Committee reviews the courses to see if they can be credited.

 Art.
-24 1During the coursework phase, courses must be taken for a total of at least 12 ECTS credits.

-2A course shall earn either 4 or 6 ECTS credits.

-3The Programme Regulations shall define the number and scope of the courses.

-- Courses:

-- a) Scope

-- Art.
-25 1The Supervisor shall define which courses need to be taken in addition to the compulsory courses for the programme in consultation with the Ph.D. student.

-- b) Selecting courses

-- Art.
-26 1Courses taken and passed at other universities, the methodology school of the University of St.Gallen or comparable institutions may in principle count as credits.

-2The Programme Committee reviews the courses to see if they can c) Credits be credited.
+27 Crediting of courses of Bachelor's and Master's degrees

 Art.
-27 1Courses for Bachelor's and Master's degrees shall not be acceptable for credits at the Ph.D. level as a matter of principle.

-2The Programme Regulations may define exceptions.
+28 Research proposal

+- 1 In the research proposal, the plan for the thesis project and the methodological approach must be described and some initial, already completed, research work must be demonstrated. - 2 During the colloquium on the research proposal, Ph.D. students shall outline and justify their thesis project and provide reasons for their approach. - 3 The colloquium must take at least 30 minutes and shall not be public. - 4 The Thesis Committee shall decide whether to accept the research proposal.

 Art.
-28 1In the research proposal, the plan for the thesis project and the methodological approach must be described and some initial, already completed, research work must be demonstrated.

-2During the colloquium on the research proposal, Ph.D. students shall outline and justify their thesis project and provide reasons for their approach.

-3The colloquium must take at least 30 minutes and shall not be public.

-4The Thesis Committee shall decide whether to accept the research proposal.
+29 Deadline

+- 1 The courses in the coursework phase must be completed and passed within four semesters from the start of the Ph.D. programme. - 2 The research proposal must be submitted within these four semesters. - 3 The Dean of Studies may grant an extension if there is a significant reason for doing so.

+3. Research phase

 Art.
-29 1The courses in the coursework phase must be completed and passed within four semesters from the start of the Ph.D. programme.

-2The research proposal must be submitted within these four semesters.

-3The Dean of Studies may grant an extension if there is a significant reason for doing so.

-b.
-Research phase
+30 Seminars

+- 1 The Programme Regulations may require thesis-related seminars, and discussion sessions or oral presentations (colloquia) to be held. - 2 A seminar or a colloquium shall earn 4 or 6 ECTS credits. - 3 The thesis-related seminars or the colloquia must be completed before the thesis can be submitted

 Art.
-30 1The Programme Regulations may require thesis-related seminars, and discussion sessions or oral presentations (colloquia) to be held.

-2A seminar or a colloquium shall earn 4 or 6 ECTS credits.

-3The thesis-related seminars or the colloquia must be completed before the thesis can be submitted.
+31 Thesis

-- Art.
-31 1The thesis shall be an independent piece of academic work, in which the Ph.D. student provides proof of in-depth expertise in their subject and the ability to apply academic methodologies. - Art.
-32 1The thesis may be submitted in the form of a self-contained book (monograph) or as separate essays (cumulative thesis).
+1 The thesis shall be an independent piece of academic work, in which the Ph.D. student provides proof of in-depth expertise in their subject and the ability to apply academic methodologies.

+Art.
+32 Forms of the thesis

-2The Supervisor and the Ph.D. student shall jointly define the form.
+- 1 The thesis may be submitted in the form of a self-contained book (monograph) or as separate essays (cumulative thesis). - 2 The Supervisor and the Ph.D. student shall jointly define the form.
 This decision must be made before the colloquium on the research proposal.

 Art.
+33 Cumulative thesis

-33 1A cumulative thesis shall consist of at least three essays that meet the quality standards of leading international journals in the field.
+1 A cumulative thesis shall consist of at least three essays that meet the quality standards of leading international journals in the field.